 Regardless of the album or tour, Turisas has been one of our go-to bands for when we want to see a great live performance!
 Even though they haven’t put out an album in a couple of years, that hasn’t stopped them from seeing the world!
 They recently returned to their homeland after a tour of Latin America, and stopped by Tavastia in Helsinki on November 14th, 2015, to give us some action!

 Be sure to read our interview with Mathias Nygård, where we catch up with him after nearly five years!
-Also, we had a quick chat with Sami Yli-Sirniö and Jón Aldará from Barren Earth which is also worth a read!
+Also, we had a quick chat with Sami Yli-Sirniö and Jón Aldará from Barren Earth , who were the openers on this evening!

 During this local tour, Turisas has gathered the members of Barren Earth to open for them.
 This collective of known musicians has been on our list of bands to check out for a while and I personally haven’t seen them outside a festival since 2010 when they opened for Finntroll’s Nifelvind CD release show.
 In fact, I had only just recently learned that Mikko Kotamäki isn’t singing for them any longer, replaced by Jón Aldará from all the way over in the Faroe Islands.